davecoll3/speak-ev/README.md

 &nbsp;

 ## JavaScript
 [JSHint](https://jshint.com/) was used to check if the JavaScript code complies with coding rules.
 The code was successfully validated with no errors or warnings.
+The undefined variable shown 'M' relates to Materialize CCS Initialization code.

 <details><summary>JavaScript Validation</summary>
 <img src="readme-files/images/javascript-validation.png" alt="Validation of website JavaScript code">